Additional QSL Info:

 It is fun to listen as well as transmit.� I have a Perseus SDR and will often keep it online for remote users when I am not using my antennas.� I also reacquired a Drake R8B, a great receiver made by one of the best radio manufacturers that ever was.

 On the air

 If you want to find me on the air, I usually monitor the K2GE repeater when I am in the car and around the house.
-In addition to VHF and UHF inputs in Sayreville, NJ, you can connect via Echolink and IRLP.
-I also monitor 146.52 MHz and other simplex frequencies and can be found on D-Star.
+In addition to VHF and UHF inputs in Sayreville, NJ, you can connect via Echolink (155481) and IRLP (4789).
+I monitor 146.52 MHz and other simplex frequencies and can be found on D-Star and DMR (3134090).

 Clubs and Awards